-Retirement Guys: For Veterans Day and beyond: Adopt a troopWritten by Nolan Baker Mark Clair | | email@example.com
+Retirement Guys: Many ways to thank and support local veteransWritten by Nolan Baker Mark Clair | | email@example.com

-For more information about The Retirement Guys, tune in every Saturday at 1 p.m. on 1370 WSPD or visit www.retirementguysnetwork.com.
+For more information about The Retirement Guys, tune in every Saturday at 1 p.m. on 1370 WSPD or visit www.retirementguysradio.com.
 Securities and Investment Advisory Services are offered through NEXT Financial Group Inc., Member FINRA / SIPC.
 NEXT Financial Group, Inc. does not provide tax or legal advice.
 The Retirement Guys are not an affiliate of NEXT Financial Group.
-The office is at 1700 Woodlands Drive, Suite 100, Maumee, OH 43537.
-(419) 842-0550.
+The office is at 1700 Woodlands Drive, Suite 100, Maumee, OH 43537. www.retirementguysnetwork.com 419-842-0550